 Course Prerequisites

 MATH 105 Introduction to College Mathematics or higher

 Major Prerequisites

-☐ ACTG 211 Principles of Accounting I
+ACTG 211 Principles of Accounting I

-☐ ACTG 212 Principles of Accounting II
+ACTG 212 Principles of Accounting II

 ☐ ECON 201 Microeconomics

 ☐ ECON 202 Macroeconomics

-Marie a Decardos as a sub-

-• an orner to
+Major Requirements

-Ac counting Major 39
+□ Accounting Major 39

-ACTG 341 Intermediate Accounting I 3
+□ ACTG 341 Intermediate Accounting I 3

-ACTG 342 Intermediate Accounting II 3
+□ ACTG 342 Intermediate Accounting II 3

-ACTG 345 Cost Accounting 3
+□ ACTG 345 Cost Accounting 3

-ACTG 360 Accounting Information Systems 3
+□ ACTG 360 Accounting Information Systems 3

-ACTG 430 Federal Income Tax 3
+□ ACTG 430 Federal Income Tax 3

-ACTG 431 Federal Income Tax - Corporations, Partnerships, Estates, & Trusts 3
+□ ACTG 431 Federal Income Tax - Corporations, Partnerships, Estates, & Trusts 3

-ACTG 440 Auditing I 3
+□ ACTG 440 Auditing I 3

-ACTG 470 Accounting for Non-Profit Organizations 3

-ACTG 495 Internship 3

-ACTG 499 Advanced Accounting 3

-BUS 450 Managerial Finance 3

-■ MATH 315 Applied Statistics■ WR 311 Writing for the Workplace Additional Requirements for Dual Degree Pathway Bachelor of Science in Accounting + Master of Business Administration: Finance Concentration on

-- 1. Maintain 3.0 GPA. - 2.
-Meet with their SBLT Faculty Mentor at least once per semester for the duration of the pathway. - 3.
-Once students have been formally admitted to the dual pathway major and reach senior status (at least 90 credits) they may take two graduate courses (6 credits) as an undergraduate.
-Students would need to be currently enrolled in at least 12 undergraduate credits that semester in order to add a graduate course to their schedule. - 4.
-Once the student has completed their undergraduate degree, they would officially move automatically into Graduate School for the remainder of their pathway.
-No additional enrollment steps are required in the pathway.
+2024-2025 75 Traditional Undergraduate Programs of Study MATH 315 Applied Statistics al Requirements for Dual Degree Pathway of Science in Accounting + Master of Business Administration: Finance Concentration 1.
+2. Mee ntain 3.0 GPA. t with their SBLT Faculty Mentor at least once per semester for the duration of the way.
+3. statu unde e students have been formally admitted to the dual pathway major and reach senior us (at least 90 credits) they may take two graduate courses (6 credits) as an ergraduate.
+Students would need to be currently enrolled in at least 12 undergraduate lits that semester in order to add a graduate course to their schedule.
+4. Once e the student has completed their undergraduate degree, they would officially move matically into Graduate School for the remainder of their pathway.
+No additional ellment steps are required in the pathway. urses can be substituted for approved graduate-level courses of the same theme for approved for the Dual Degree Pathway.